 - Tell students about your organization, the culture, your goals, and your vision. - Summarize your business objectives and why this position exists.
 Students will want to be certain of their goals. - Highlight what your organization offers students who are learning and developing their skills.
-Students want to work with firms that provide skills. - State the base-level qualifications you are looking for, highlighting skills and attitudes over traditional work experience. - Include a brief overview of the primary responsibilities a list of tasks, would be working on. - Outline the salary range.
-In general, our WIL students are paid between \$16 - 22/hour, depending on the role. - Outline the specific start and end dates you want your job posting to be live on our educationthatworks.ca portal.
+Students want to work with firms that provide mentorship, guidance, and opportunities to develop their professional skills. - State the base-level qualifications you are looking for, highlighting skills and attitudes over traditional work experience. - Include a brief overview of the primary responsibilities a list of tasks, deliverables, and responsibilities that the potential student candidate would be working on. - Outline the salary range.
+In general, our WIL students are paid between \$16 22/hour, depending on the role. - Outline the specific start and end dates you want your job posting to be live on our educationthatworks.ca portal.
 Job opportunities can be posted anytime to educationthatworks.ca. - Provide the exact start and end date of the work term.